 If your child is in a lot of pain and the symptoms last more than a few days, your pediatrician will likely recommend a round of antibiotics.
 According to the AAFP, here are some of the circumstances where antibiotics are likely to be prescribed for an ear infection:

 - Infants six months or younger.

-- Babies ages six months to two years, who have moderate to severe ear pain.
+- Babies ages six months to two years have moderate to severe ear pain.

 - Children 2 years or older who have a fever of 102.2 or higher.

-- Children with another condition that could make an infection harder to heal, including cleft palate, Down syndrome, immune disorders and cochlear implants.
+- Children with other conditions that could make the infection harder to heal, including cleft palate, Down syndrome, immune disorders and cochlear implants.

 What Are the Treatments for Ear Infections?

-For pain relief at home, your pediatrician will usually recommend Acetaminophen (Tylenol) for babies under 6 months and Acetaminophen or Ibuprofen (Motrin) for children 6 months and older.
-Remember that according to the CDC, over-the-counter cough medicines should not be given to children under 4 and should only be given to older children with your doctor’s approval.
+For pain relief at home, your pediatrician will usually recommend Acetaminophen (Tylenol) for babies under six months and Acetaminophen or Ibuprofen (Motrin) for children six months and older.
+Remember that according to the CDC, over-the-counter cough medicines should not be given to children under four and should only be given to older children with your doctor’s approval.
 Recent research has shown that the negatives of these OTC medicines often outweigh any benefits.